CptNewton/Meta-Front-End-Developer-Professional-Certificate/Programming with JavaScript/Programming Paradigms/JavaScript in the Browser/JavaScript modules/README.md

 ### Which of the following statements about modules in JavaScript are true?
-Choose all that apply.​

 - [x] Modules allow for code to be reused and more easily replaced. <br>
       Correct.
 Modules were added to JavaScript in version ES6 and allow for code to be imported, reused and more easily replaced.